One Hierarchy Spawns Another: Graph Deconstructions and the Complexity Classification of Conjunctive Queries: Introduction

-{\bf Known classifications.} An exact description of the tractable problems of the form $\HOMP{\fancya}$ was presented by Grohe~\cite{Grohe07-otherside}.
+An exact description of the tractable problems of the form $\HOMP{\fancya}$ was presented by Grohe~\cite{Grohe07-otherside}.
 In particular, a known sufficient condition for fixed-parameter tractability of $\HOMP{\fancya}$ was that the \emph{cores} of $\fancya$ have \emph{bounded treewidth}~\cite{DalmauKolaitisVardi02-treewidth}; Grohe completed the picture by showing that for any class $\fancya$ not satisfying this condition, the problem $\HOMP{\fancya}$ is W[1]-complete.
-Fixed-parameter tractability is a parameterized relaxation of polynomial-time tractability, and W[1]-hardness plays, in parameterized complexity, a role similar to that played by NP-hardness in classical complexity.
-Intuitively, the \emph{core} of a structure is an equivalent structure of minimal size; \emph{bounded treewidth} is a graph-theoretical property that one might conceive of as tree-likeness.
+Fixed-parameter tractability is a parameterized relaxation of polynomial-time tractability, and W[1]-hardness can be conceived of as a parameterized analog of NP-hardness.
+Intuitively, the \emph{core} of a structure is an equivalent structure of minimal size.

 Later, a classification of the tractable $\HOMP{\fancya}$ problems was presented~\cite{ChenMueller13-fineclass-arxiv}.
-This classification is exhaustive up to parameterized logarithmic space reductions; parameterized logarithmic space (\emph{para-L}) relaxes logarithmic space in a way analogous to that in which fixed-parameter tractability relaxes polynomial time.
-Let $\T$ denote the class of all trees, let $\P$ denote the class of all paths, and for a class of structures $\fancya$, let $\fancya^*$ be the class of structures obtainable by taking a structure $\rela$ in $\fancya$ and adding each element of $\rela$ as a relation.
+This classification is exhaustive up to parameterized logarithmic space reductions; parameterized logarithmic space (para-L) relaxes logarithmic space in a way analogous to that in which fixed-parameter tractability relaxes polynomial time.
+Let $\T$ denote the class of all trees, let $\P$ denote the class of all paths, and for a class of structures $\fancya$, let $\fancya^*$ be the class of structures obtainable by taking a structure $\rela$ in $\fancya$ and giving each element its own color.
 The classification states that each tractable $\HOMP{\fancya}$ problem is para-L equivalent to $\HOMP{\T^*}$, para-L equivalent to $\HOMP{\P^*}$, or decidable in para-L. The properties determining which of the three behaviors occurs are \emph{bounded pathwidth} and \emph{bounded tree depth}, established graph-theoretical properties.
-In that work~\cite{ChenMueller13-fineclass-arxiv}, it is also shown how the problems $\HOMP{\T^*}$ and $\HOMP{\P^*}$ can be characterized as complete problems for machine-defined complexity classes.